YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    mupip set -journal=on -region '*'

 Enabling or disabling journaling requires stand alone access to the database.
 Turning journaling on and off can be done when the database is in use.
-See `SET Action Qualifiers`_ for more information about options and settings.
+See :ref:`set-action-qualifiers` for more information about options and settings.

 Note: Whenever YottaDB implicitly turns off journaling due to run-time conditions such as no available disk space or no authorization for a process attempting to auto-switch a journal file (and so on) , it produces an error with accompanying messages to alert operation staff.
 YottaDB on selected platforms can encrypt data in database and journal files.
 Encryption protects against unauthorized access to data by an unauthorized process which is able to access disk files, that is, encryption protects data at rest (DAR).
 Rather than build encryption into YottaDB, a plug-in architecture facilitates use of your preferred encryption software.
 For more information, refer to `Chapter 12: “Database Encryption” <./encryption.html>`_.